kazikamal/Assignment_01/README.md

   }
 };
 These features and many more introduced in ES6 have greatly improved the functionality, readability, and maintainability of JavaScript code.

+##Event Bubbling
+Event Bubbling is a mechanism in JavaScript where an event propagates from the innermost element (the event target) outward to the outermost elements.
+This means when an event is triggered on an element, it first runs the handlers on that element, then on its parent element, then on the grandparent element, and so on, up to the document root.

+##Event Delegation
+Event Delegation is a technique in JavaScript where you use a single event listener on a parent element to manage events for multiple child elements.
+Instead of attaching separate event listeners to each child element, you attach one listener to a common ancestor, leveraging event bubbling to capture events on child elements.

+This technique is efficient and helps in scenarios where child elements are dynamically added or removed.

+##Combining Both Concepts
+Event Delegation relies on Event Bubbling.
+By understanding event bubbling, you can effectively use event delegation to manage events more efficiently in your application, especially when dealing with a large number of elements or dynamically changing content.

+##Local storage:
+Local storage is the most recent mechanism.
+It allows for larger amounts of data to be stored, but the data is not deleted when the browser is closed.
+Local storage is useful for storing data that the user will need to access later, such as offline data.

+##Session storage:
+Session storage is similar to cookies, but the data is only stored for the current session.
+This means that the data will be deleted when the user closes the browser.
+Session storage is useful for storing data that is sensitive, such as login credentials.

+##Cookies:
+Cookies are the oldest and most well-known mechanism.
+They are simple to use and well supported by browsers.
+However, they are limited to 4KB of data and are often used to store data that is not sensitive, such as user preferences.

+##inline: Elements are placed next to each other without line breaks.
+Width and height properties are not respected.
+##inline-block: Elements are placed next to each other without line breaks.
+Width and height properties are respected.
+##block: Elements start on a new line and take up the full width available.
+Width and height properties are respected.

+#CSS# new features

+##CSS3 introduced a variety of new features and enhancements that provide more powerful and flexible ways to style web content.
+Here are some of the significant new features in CSS3:

+##1.
+Selectors
+##2.
+Box Model Enhancements
+##3.
+Backgrounds and Borders
+##4.
+Colors and Opacity
+##5.
+Text Effects
+##6.
+Fonts
+##7.
+Transformations
+##8.
+Transitions and Animations
+##9.
+Flexible Box Layout (Flexbox)
+##10.
+Grid Layout
+##11.
+Multicolumn Layout
+##12.
+Media Queries
+##13.
+CSS Variables (Custom Properties)
+##14.
+Flexible Box Layout (Flexbox)
+##15.
+Grid Layout